thEpisode/whatsapp-cloud-api.js/README.md

 ## Installation

-The module is now available on npm! `npm i whatsapp-web.js`
+The module is now available on npm!

+`npm i --save whatsapp-web.js`

 ## Example usage